2ndSightLab/ai-tracker/mistake-tracker.md

 Let's see how many mistakes we get today...

+🔴 Another mistake.
+Personally I could do without the "Thanks for the catch" -wasted tokens.
+Just fix it.

+You were right — I'd left a duplicate ORG_CONTEXT is required line (the original post-block guard collided with the new guards
+I added).
+Fixed: removed the duplicate; prompt-config.sh now has a single ORG_CONTEXT and single ENV_CONTEXT guard, then proceeds to validate-input/load-env as before.
+Syntax OK; test-syntax 492/0.
+The rest of the earlier change is correct: the legacy ../botz-configure org/env handoff path is removed, menu-main keeps "Select Organization" as banner only (not a list item)
+.
+Thanks for the catch.

 🔴 Hanging again - asked it why:

 1. I'm doing one file edit per tool call and waiting for each to return before the next — many small sequential round-trips